 My name is Andrea Gottardo, and I am a 23-years-old computer science student at the University of British Columbia in Vancouver, BC.
 Currently in my 4th-year of undergraduate studies at UBC, I am majoring in Computer Science, and planning to graduate in April 2019.

-My major focus area is full-stack mobile applications development, especially on the iOS platform, where I prefer to work on the back-end side of things.
-My favourite languages obviously include Swift and Objective-C, but I am also proficient in Go (which I love using to design my back-end APIs), Java, and object-oriented PHP+SQL.
-I also have experience working as a Linux system administrator, delivering cloud-hosted web applications and websites.
-I am really interested in computer networking, along with other connected topics such as information security, especially when intersected with mobile applications.
+My major focus area is mobile applications development, especially on the iOS platform, where I prefer to work on the back-end side of things.
+My favourite languages obviously include Swift and Objective-C, but I am also proficient in Go (which I love using to design my back-end APIs), Java, and object-oriented PHP.
+I am also interested in computer networking and distributed systems, along with other connected topics such as information security, especially when intersected with mobile applications.

-At this time, I am TAing CPSC 317, an upper-level course in computer networking that presents the architecture of the Internet, and covers a variety of topics related to practical network programming, while also introducing common Internet protocols such as DNS, together with security considerations.
+CPSC 317, an upper-level course in computer networking that presents the architecture of the Internet, and covers a variety of topics related to practical network programming, while also introducing common Internet protocols such as DNS, together with security considerations.

 My portfolio is a good start to look into this.